Ultrasonic pulse velocity test: Applications

 The test can also be used to evaluate the effectiveness of crack repair.
 Ultrasonic testing is an indicative and other tests such as destructive testing must be conducted to find the structural and mechanical properties of the material.

 Regulation and standards

 A procedure for ultrasonic testing is outlined in ASTM C597 - 09.

 In India, till 2018 ultrasonic testing was conducted according to IS 13311-1992.From 2018, procedure and specification for Ultrasonic pulse velocity test is outlined in IS 516 Part 5:Non destructive testing of concrete Section 1:Ultrasonic Pulse Velocity Testing.
 This test indicates the quality of workmanship and to find the cracks and defects in concrete.

+Factors affecting testing

+The important factors that affect/influence the ultrasonic pulse velocity test are: